Furikuda/bork/docs/internals/frontends.rst

 Archive Differencing
 ++++++++++++++++++++

-Each archive difference item (file contents, user/group/mode) output by :ref:`borg_diff` is represented by an *ItemDiff* object.
+Each archive difference item (file contents, user/group/mode) output by :ref:`bork_diff` is represented by an *ItemDiff* object.
 The properties of an *ItemDiff* object are:

 path: